Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a project in Azure DevOps named Contoso App that contains pipelines in Azure Pipelines for GitHub repositories.

-You need to ensure that developers receive Microsoft Teams notifications when there are failures in a pipeline of Contoso App.
+**You need to ensure that developers receive Microsoft Teams notifications when there are failures in a pipeline of Contoso App**.

 What should you run in Teams?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.